polymorpher/sms-wallet/miniwallet/devlog/FEATURE_ROLLOUT.md

 These are ready for merge

 **Key Features**
-- MiniWallet Contract
+- MiniWallet Contract: Allows users to deposit, withdraw and approve native tokens for creators.
+Creators can request operators to send approved funds and transfer approved nfts from users.
-- MiniWallet Server
+- MiniWallet Server: Allows users and creators to check their balances.
+Allows creators to request operators to send approved funds from users.
-- MiniWallet Tests
+- MiniWallet Tests: Coverage of all MiniWallet features.

 **Branch and commits**
 - Branch is [ws-miniwallet-v0](https://github.com/polymorpher/sms-wallet/tree/ws-miniwallet-v0)